+Healthcare programs

-Healthcare programs have additional admission requirements which may include the following:
+Additional admissions requirements may include the following:

-- Health forms (dental, physical, immunizations, etc.) obtained at the expense of the applicant. - Other procedures required by the program or by the appropriate committee.
+- Health forms (dental, physical, immunizations, etc.) obtained at the expense of the applicant. - Other records of health procedures required by the program or by a related committee.

-The additional admission procedures for Health and Professional Services programs as outlined above should not be initiated until the regular admission process has been completed.
+The additional admissions requirements for Health, Education and Professional Services programs as outlined above will not be requested until the regular admissions process has been completed.